Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 [2.]
 Small Dataset's : We often don't have enough Dataset to train a Transformer Model, Thats Why IntegratedPipeline Offers a Highly optimized Transformer that supports scarce dataset processing, Using Alpha-Based computing as a Warm-up for training, it provides a direct Boost for the transformer to be efficient in scarce-data Environment.

 [3.]
-Non-Representative data (Undersampled) : IntegratedPipeline Support's Large ambiguous data that come's from file with format such as CSV Format to extract title's and label's necessary to create automatic Dataset for Later Training from the given dat'as, making it optimized for specific task's and easier dataset creation with lower overfitting rate for reliability.
+Non-Representative data (Undersampled) : IntegratedPipeline Support's Large ambiguous data that come's from file with format such as CSV Format to extract title's and label's necessary to create automatic Dataset for Later Training from the given data's, making it optimized for specific task's and easier dataset creation with lower overfitting rate for reliability.

 # Requirements:
-[~] To Quickly Run IntegratedPipeline, Requirements for it include's:
+[~] To Quickly Run IntegratedPipeline, Requirements include's:
 - Windows Native OS
 - Linux x86_64 and Raspberry Pi
 - Python 3.13+